libp2p/go-libp2p-conn/README.md

 [[ DEPRECATED ]] go-libp2p-conn
 ===============================

-This package has been deprecated.
+This package has been deprecated and is no longer used by go-libp2p.
 Now that transports are responsible for securing and multiplexing connections, the bulk of the logic in this package has been moved to [go-libp2p-transport-upgrader](https://github.com/libp2p/go-libp2p-transport-upgrader/), and the rest into [go-libp2p-swarm](https://github.com/libp2p/go-libp2p-swarm/).